Ukgrocks/Ukgrocks/README.md

 - 👋 Hi, I’m @Ukgrocks
 - 👀 I’m interested in computing and gaming
-- 🌱 I’m currently learning C++ and Web developement
+- 🌱 I’m currently learning C++ and Android developement
 - 💞️ I’m looking to collaborate with peers and elders for learning
 - 📫 You can coonect me on twitter on this account- @Ujjawalkumargu8